elcoreman/deploy-nextjs-on-github-pages/README.md

 # deploy-nextjs-on-github
-You can use this boilerplate to deploy your Nextjs on github pages.
+You can use this boilerplate to power your github pages with Nextjs.

+## usage
+1. Clone & push to your repository
+3. Set Source Branch to `gp-pages` and folder to `/root` in repository Settings
+4. Add an empty file with name `.nojekyll` to `gh-pages` root branch.
+5. Star It ;)